-Convenient – this best swivel glider recliner features easy to clean upholstery.
-It’s lightweight, which helps with fuel efficiency, and it’s also very easy to install and assembly.
+Convenient – this best swivel glider recliner features easy-to-clean upholstery.
+It’s lightweight, which helps with fuel efficiency, and it’s also very easy to install and assemble.
 You’ll enjoy the modular design that allows you to take the chair apart to fit through narrow doorways.

 Summary: If you’re looking to purchase only one recliner, sadly, this isn’t the ideal option for you.
 However, if you are open to selecting furniture for your RV without committing to a loveseat or couch recliners, this pair is more than just a good compromise.
 It is the best sleeper recliner, so you can take naps and sleep in it without issues and it’s also very space-efficient given that it is a wall hugger.
 The product was also rigorously tested to ensure quality.

 2. Rec Pro 80’’